Center for Undergraduate Research in Viterbi Engineering (CURVE) Fellowship

 - Additive Manufacturing of Structures with High Compressive Strength

-- Project Description: We are designing structures for high compressive strength and they are all 3D printed.
-The strength may reach/beyond 10k lb compressive force.
-The structure will need to be as tall/light as possible.
-I will explain more details in the Zoom meeting sessions.
-I will support with multiple advanced 3D printers (with large print-bed and bed-heating functions for shape/warping compensations) and unlimited printing materials for the project.
-Satisfying structures will attend the annual SAMPE AMC additive manufacturing contest.
-We just won a national 3rd from last year's.
-Great honor and a large plus to your resume.
+- Project Description: We are designing structures for high compressive strength, and they are all 3D printed.
+The structure should reach/beyond 10k lb. compressive strength and will need to be as tall/light as possible.
+We will support multiple advanced 3D printers with large print-bed and bed-heating functions for shape/warping compensations, and unlimited printing materials for the project.
+Satisfying structures will attend the annual SAMPE AMC additive manufacturing contest from which we have won a national 3rd in the past.
+Great honor and a positive plus to student’s resume.

-- Student Responsibilities: With help of faculty and veteran students, conduct meetings and the design of your structures.
-Design the CAD models using whichever software you are familiar with, or trained by veteran students.
-Print the structure use the lab printers, maintain successful printing processes.
+- Student Responsibilities: With the help of faculty and veteran students, conduct meetings and the design of your structures.
+Design the CAD models using whichever software you are familiar with or trained by veteran students.
+Print the structures using the lab printers and maintain successful printing processes.

 - Additive Manufacturing of Structures with High Compressive Strength